-2.2 Project location
+2.2 Project Site

-The Project is situated approximately 10 km north of Mildura and Buronga, within the Wentworth Local Government Area (LGA) in NSW.
+The Project is situated approximately 12 km north of Mildura, within the Wentworth Local Government Area (LGA) in NSW.

 The Project Site encompasses the suburb of Wentworth.
 The dominant land use is agriculture such as dry land cropping and sheep grazing.
-The surrounding area is characterised by rural residences and agricultural structures.
-Surrounding land uses include irrigated cropping, mining and residential.
+The area is characterised by rural residences and agricultural structures.
+Surrounding land uses, also include irrigated cropping, mining and residential.

 The landscape comprises of relatively flat terrain, adjacent to the Murray and Darling River systems.
 The average elevation is approximately between 45 and 70m above sea level.
-The Project Site is located within the Murray Darling Depression IBRA Bio-region and South Olary Plain IBRA subregion, which is characterised by a warm semi-arid climate.
+The project Site is located within the Murray Darling Depression IBRA Bio-region and South Olary Plain IBRA subregion, which is characterised by a warm semi-arid climate.

-The location is well suited to battery storage due to it's proximity to the Buronga Substation and other nearby renewable energy projects.
-The region is characterised by a reliable wind resource and abundant solar, which have intermittent electricity generation profiles.
-Battery storage will be essential in overcoming potential misalignment with network demand.
-The region is strategically located in an area identified by the NSW Government as suitable for renewable energy projects and will assist in delivering on the objectives for the Electricity Strategy and the SW REZ.
+The location is well suited to wind generation due to a reliable wind resource and is strategically located in an area identified by the NSW Government as suitable for renewable energy projects and will assist in delivering on the objectives for the Electricity Strategy and the SWREZ.

-There are a number of operational solar projects and proposed (wind, solar and battery) renewable projects within the South West REZ.
-By order of proximity, renewable power generators that are already operating include:
+There are a number of operational (solar) and proposed (wind, solar and battery) renewable projects within the South West REZ.
+By order of proximity, the power generators which are already operating include: